glubsy/livestream_saver/docker/Readme.md

 ```

 This override switches the services to host networking and points the downloader containers to the POT provider at `http://127.0.0.1:4416`.
+It also disables TTY allocation for the downloader services so segment progress is printed as normal log lines instead of carriage-return updates, which `podman-compose` does not render reliably.

 # Maintainer notes